Installation

 From the repo root:

-uv sync --extra dev --extra docs --extra pydantic --extra codex
+uv sync --extra dev --extra docs --extra pydantic --extra langchain --extra codex --extra remote

 That gives you: